 Using social proof influences the reader’s decision to take action.
 For online businesses, this means improved conversions.
-Some social proof methods can even widen the reach of your brand, such as with social media.
-However, doing it the wrong way can be worse than not using it at all.
+Some types of social proof can even widen the reach of your brand, such as with social media.
+However, doing it the wrong way – creating negative social proof – can be worse than using it at all.

 There are two sides to social influence: positive and negative.
 Positive proof works.
-Negative proof works against you .
+Negative social proof works against you.
 Knowing the difference between the two is a crucial element to using this powerful tactic successfully.

 Positive Social Proof